awiones/BItcoin-Crawler/README.md

 This project is licensed under the GPL 3.0 License.
 See the [LICENSE](./LICENSE) file for details.

-## Contributions

 Contributions are welcome!
-Feel free to submit a pull request or open an issue to discuss changes or improvements.
+If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue.

+- **Fork the Repository**: Create a personal copy of the repository on GitHub.
+- **Make Changes**: Implement your changes and test them locally.
+- **Submit a Pull Request**: Describe your changes and submit a pull request for review.

 ---